abdulazeemomer/EC2-ALB-ASG-Web-Application-Deployment/README.md

 6. Create an ALB with listeners (HTTP/HTTPS) and target group for EC2 instances.
 7. Create an Auto Scaling Group that spans multiple AZs and attaches to the target group.
 8. Create CloudWatch alarms and SNS topics for notifications.
-9. (Optional) Configure RDS with Multi-AZ for the database tier.
+9. Configure RDS with Multi-AZ for the database tier.

 ---